vic-lsh/imdb-analytics/src/service-extractor/README.md

 ## Design decisions

 The service is intentionally kept to a simple request-response model: it simply returns scraped IMDb data given the title, or error message(s) if the extraction failed.

-It should not care about "stateful information", such as the number of pending extraction jobs, or the minimum time intervals between extraction jobs such that we're not harassing the end server.
+The service should not care about "stateful information", such as the number of pending extraction jobs, or the minimum time intervals between extraction jobs such that we're not harassing the end server.
 Such logic should be handled by services utilizing the Extractor Service: it is the caller's responsibility to keep track of pending jobs, how frequently should an extractor be called, etc.

 It is best to think of the Extractor Service as anonymous workers: they receive jobs (a show's name), perform the job, and terminate.
-The service is intended to be lightweight (little start-up overhead), performant (fast execution), and resilient (provide useful feedback messages if an extraction job fails).
+The service is intended to be lightweight (little start-up and teardown overhead), performant (fast execution), and resilient (provide useful feedback messages if an extraction job fails).

 ## APIs overview